djleamen/old-snippets/README.md

 ## License

-This repository is for educational purposes only.
-Please respect academic integrity and do not reuse my code for coursework submissions.
+This repository is for educational purposes only. **Please respect academic integrity and do not reuse my code for coursework submissions**.
 Thank you.